Otto Schwanz: CWF Mid-Atlantic (2009–2010)

-Recent years (2010-)
+Later career (2010-2021)

 On January 23, 2010, Happer appeared at the Sports Factory in Wake Forest, North Carolina for the Melissa Jo Bullock Fundraiser.
 He and Buddy Langley defeated Andrea the Giant and Robert Royal (with Neil Sharkey).
 He returned to Wake Forest a month later for "The Redneck Rumble" on February 27 where he defeated Q Sic.
 At the March 27 "March Mayhem" show, he and Rob McBride beat Rev Jimmy Swagger and Paco Loco at the Stem Fire Hall.
 Returning to in Wake Forest, Happer also beat William Alexander Huckaby at GOUGE's 4th Year Anniversary Show on April 17.

 At Cincon De Mayhem on May 15, Happer teamed with The Mommas Boy to defeat Paco Loco & Rev Jimmy Swagger once again.
-The following month, he and Jimmy Jack Funk, Jr. (with Count Grog) beat "Handsome" Frank Stalletto and Mickey Gambino (with Phildel Castra) at the Cherry Bounce Festival in Raleigh.
+The following month, he and Jimmy Jack Funk, Jr. (with Count Grog) beat "Handsome" Frank Stalletto and Mickey Gambino (with Phildel Castra (the former Smart Mark Greene)) at the Cherry Bounce Festival in Raleigh.
 It was at this same event that Happer won a battle royal to become GOUGE's Raleigh Heavyweight Champion.
 On September 11, at "Fall Out", he was disqualified during a title defence against Mickey Gambino when Happer hit the referee.
 He did, however, successfully defend the title against Frank Stelletto at "Too Hot to Handle" (September 25), Scapyard Dog at Maul-O-Ween, Night 1 (October 23), and wrestled GOUGE Tag Team Champions Frank Stelletto & Mickey Gambino with Rob McBride at Maul-O-Ween, Night 2 (October 30).
 During the event, Happer was interviewed by The Herald-Sun where he discussed his experience working on the "indy circuit".